dcjh/SMULIT_HACKATHON_2024_JAYOMA_JAYOMART/README.md

 # Jayomart

-Jayomart is a marketplace website that leverages the MERN stack (MongoDB, Express.js, React, Node.js) to create a secure and transparent platform for selling and buying data.
-By integrating blockchain technology, Jayomart ensures that all data transactions are secure, transparent, and tamper-proof.
+Jayomart is a marketplace website built using the MERN stack (MongoDB, Express.js, React, Node.js) that enables the secure and transparent buying and selling of CSV data.
+By leveraging blockchain technology through the Internet Computer Protocol (ICP) and decentralized storage via IPFS, Jayomart ensures that all transactions and data storage are secure, transparent, and decentralized.

 ## Table of Contents